Understanding Home Insurance: Everything You Need To Know

 Basic Homeowners Policy (HO-1)

-As this policy doesn’t offer much coverage, it’s no longer available in most states.
+Because of its limited protection, this policy form is no longer widely available in most states.

 Broad Form Policy (HO-2)